mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 3 M            3445       130747836        37953.
 ```

-Here we see an even higher 10% increase in call time fro men.
+Here we see an even higher 10% increase in call time for men.
 Lastly, we could try to reduce the impact of outliers by compressing the data logarithmically instead than cutting off the top 1%.

 ```{bash}